designingwithml/designingwithml/README.md

+# Designining wiht ML

+Collection of code samples that illustrate how to design solutions using machine learning models.

-# ML Concepts with Code
+## Concepts with Code

 Machine learning can be harnessed in solving many real world problems.
 While the machine learning life cycle is broad (problem framing, data collection, model training, evaluation, deployment, monitoring), this repository will focus on a subset of these steps: